 Where to Breakfast and Lunch

-Chill: Backyard Bowls
+Healthy Vibes: Backyard Bowls

 We first heard about these guys when they opened a branch of their Santa Barbara acai bowl joint in our Los Angeles neighborhood.
 The crew in Los Angeles is so friendly and the bowls so fresh that we wanted to check the original.
 It's smaller and less design driven than the Los Angeles store but the acai bowls and smoothies are every bit as good.

-Fast: Lily’s Tacos
+Fast Tacos: Lily’s Tacos

 Just off of State Street is Lily's Tacos, which is repeatedly ranked as one of the best taquerias in town.
 There's usually a line out the door but they have super fast service and it's very much worth the (not very long) wait.
 The lengua tacos are on point and the steamed maciza tacos (seasoned with warm spices) are some of our favorites.

-Classic: La Super Rica
+Classic Mexican: La Super Rica

 This is a reputation preceeding it situation because La Super Rica was Julia Child's favorite Santa Barbara taco shop and word has gotten out.
 The lines are always long and they only take cash, but the greasy Mexican food is worth it — especially the Rajas, tacos de Adobado, and the Super Rica especial.

-Creative: Blue Owl
+Creative Bites: Blue Owl

 This little Asian-inspired cafe is tucked right off State Street and every time we've gone, there's been a wait.
 It's comfort food with an Asian twist and our favorites have been the Wake n Bacon sandwich, the Red Curry Shrimp Roll, and the Banh Mi.